preetijuturu/p280s21project3/Manuscript.md

 ## Data and Methods
 This section shall contain information around the data sets, the methods, and why particular methods were used

+The data tha was use in our methods includes the EJScreen data from the year 2020.
+The EJScreen data comes from the EPA and has valuable information on environmental justice data.
+The Variable taht we choose to use in our map is the D_RESP_2 which represents the air toxics respiratory hazard index.
+Furthermore, we data that we refined is the riverside county.

+The second dataset was used was th NCES for the school district data from 2018 to 2019 academic school year.
+Specifically, this dataset entails the locations of the schools in a given school district.

+The third dataset, we implemented into our project is the ACS or American Community Survey from the year 2018.
+This dataset entails demographic variables []

+The four dataset that we complied is the SEDA data; this data entails standardized test scores that were collected from the 3rd grade to the 8th grade in math and reading language arts or RLA.
+The school years range from 2008 to 2009 and 2017 to 2018.

 ## Policy Recommendation

 ## Results